kbsriharsha/APTS_ApplicantParsingAndTrackingSystem/README.md

 #### Matching the Resume to the job description

-- Get the Glove word embedding to every noun and verb of the resume and the job description.
+- Get the Glove word embedding to every `noun and verb` of the resume and the job description.
 - The calcuate the similarity score between those documents with only verbs and nouns

 ```
-All the traditional ATS systems uses the keywords to filter out the resumes, however there are many scenarios where keyword approach is proven wrong.
-This is presented as a POC how can we better construct any ATS system with word embedding as they care both for keywords and the order of the words
+All the traditional ATS systems uses the keywords to filter out the resumes, however there are
+many scenarios where keyword approach is proven wrong.
+This is presented as a POC how can we
+better construct any ATS system with word embedding as they care both for keywords and the order
+of the words

+Examples:
+Currently the job description to be matched is a data engineer position from Travelers Insurance

+Similarity score between Resume_Harsha_AIScientist (my resume) and job description is 0.90
+Similarity score between resume_trail2 (related to construction) and job description is 0.71

+We can clearly see how this process can be efficient in picking the best resumes.
 ```